-Dr. Centrella is the Director of the WVU Science and Technology Policy, Leadership, and Communications Initiative.
+Dr. Centrella is the Director of WVU’s Bridge Science and Technology Policy, Leadership, and Communications Initiative.
 This multidisciplinary, University-wide initiative is jointly supported by the Office of the Provost and the Office of the Vice President for Research at WVU.

 Prior to joining WVU in November 2019, Dr. Centrella held key roles in government and academia.
 As a NASA scientist and administrator, she gained significant experience in Federal science policy implementation and planning, as well as public outreach.
 Her university roles as professor, graduate advisor, and research scientist provided experience and insight into the academic world, including teaching, faculty and student research, and program development.